 The City issued an environmental impact statement on accessory dwelling units in Seattle.
 The Queen Anne Community Council opposed the implementation of ADU/DADUs in Seattle.
 Many housing activist groups like MOAR and Share the Cities have worked hard to mobilize in support of ADU/DADUs as another option to adding to our affordable housing stock.
-HDC and Seattle 4 Everyone have been working to mobilize in support of using all the tools in our toolkit to increase affordable options in Seattle.
+HDC and Seattle 4 Everyone have been working to mobilize in support of using all the tools in our toolkit to increase housing options in Seattle.
 HDC will continue to work with partners and the Council on ADU/DADUs.
 The Council will have a final vote on June 24th.

 HDC has worked hard since HALA’s Grand Bargain to implement a citywide Mandatory Housing Affordability Program.
 HDC and Seattle 4 Everyone worked to mobilize community members in all of Seattle’s neighborhoods to pass the upzones and MHA.
-A year long appeal of the Final Environmental Impact Statement concluded on November 21, with the hearing examiner deciding on a partial remand which puts the ball back in City Council’s court.
-HDC will work with the Council and the public to get MHA across the finish line by April.
+After years of public meetings, policy back and forths, and dedicated advocacy, a citywide MHA new affordable homes in the 27 urban villages that were upzoned.